How We Doubled Revenue YoY And Just Hit $200K MRR

 This is a follow up story for Engravers Guild.
-If you're interested in reading how they got started, published over 4 years ago, check it out here.
+If you're interested in reading how they got started, published almost 5 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hi, I’m Elliot, the founder of Engravers Guild of London.
 I’m a repeat offender on Starter Story and have pretty much charted my entire business journey each year since our launch in 2017.
 You can find the previous contribution here.